Bethel Grove

 Picture

-Lion's Eyes Reviews is a blog dedicated to reviews of Christian books, most of which are non-fiction, but may also occasionally review movies and musicals.
-It will also feature the work Bethel does to help launch and promote the works of Christian authors.
+Lion's Eyes Reviews is a blog dedicated to reviews to support the work of Christian and other quality authors.
+It will also feature the work Bethel does to help launch and promote the works of such authors, and some reviews of movies and musicals from a Christian perspective.

 The name is derived from one of Bethel's favorite books, Through the Eyes of a Lion by Levi Lusko.
 Through these reviews, Bethel hope to give Christians the tools they need to look at the world "through the eyes of a lion" so they can find the courage to "run toward the roar".